 - Clinical Information Analysis / Project Management – we have highly experienced clinicians and consultants to assist in new and ongoing system projects you are supporting.
 Our consultants have expertise in such areas as Cerner, Epic, QuadraMed, Midas+, Siemens, Allscripts and McKesson..
 No matter the size of your organization – or the variety of care services you provide, Quality’s consultants have the clinical experience, workflow expertise, and application knowledge to assist you in achieving the results you are looking to gain from your applications.

 Susan Stern, MHA, RN, CCM with over 25 years of experience in healthcare and consultative services.
-She is an Executive Director with Quality IT Partners, and specializes in assessing the needs of hospital, healthcare systems and clinically integrated networks.
-To learn more, please contact Susan at 816-905-3260 or by email at email@example.com to set up a free initial consultation or proposal.
+She is an Executive Director with Quality Healthcare Partners, and specializes in assessing the needs of hospital, healthcare systems and clinically integrated networks.
+To learn more, please contact Susan at 816-905-3260 or by email at firstname.lastname@example.org to set up a free initial consultation or proposal.

 Important: QuadraMed Affinity M15 & M15SP1 Upgrade